OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/sunstone_for_large_deployments.rst

 .. note:: When you're experiencing login problems, you might want to set ``PassengerMaxInstancesPerApp 1`` in your Passenger configuration and ensure you have ``memcached`` deployed and configured.

-If you are also noVNC, configure its TLS settings in ``sunstone-server.conf`` in following way:
+If you are also running noVNC, configure its TLS settings in ``sunstone-server.conf`` in the following way:

 .. code::